arfc/d3ploy/README.md

 Required Inputs
 ---------------
-- **demand_commod**: This is the commodity that is demanded of the institution.
-Facilities outside of this insitution need this commodity and request it from facilities inside of this institution. **NOTE** If 'power' is used as the **demand_commod**, the institution will calculate the demand using an exponential growth curve and a grow rate of 2% by default.
-This growth rate is an optional input.
-- **supply_commod**: This is the commodity that facilities inside of this institution supply.
+- **driving_commod**: This is the commodity that drives the deployment.
+The demand of this commodity is calculated by the `demand_eq` (default = `POWER`).
-- **prototypes**: A oneOrMore of the prototypes available for the institution to deploy to meet the demand for the demanded commodity.
+- **demand_eq**: This is the string for the demand equation of the driving commodity.
+The equation should use `t` as the dependent variable.
-- **initial_demand**: This sets the initial demand of the demand commodity.
-If the initial facilities at start up does not meet this demand the first time step will see a undersupply.
 - **calc_method**: This is the method used to calculate the supply and demand.
 Current available options are 'ARMA' and 'MA' for autoregressive moving average and moving average.

 Optional Inputs
 ---------------
-- **growth_rate**: The growth rate used to calculate power if power is the **demand_commod**.
-Default: 0.02 (2%).
-- **record**: A boolean flag used to set if an institution will dump a record of its supply and demand values to a .txt file.
-The name of the file is the **demand_commod**.
+- **record**: This boolean indicates whether or not the institution should record its output to text file outputs.
+The output files match the name of the demand commodity of the institution.
 Default: False.
 - **supply_std_dev**: The number of standard deviations off of the predicted supply value to use as the predicted value.
 For example if the predicted value is 10 with a standard deviation of 2, +1 will result in a predicted value of 12 and